gantian127/bmi_era5/docs/source/index.md

 [bmi_era5 package][bmi_era5-github] is an implementation of
 the [Basic Model Interface (BMI)][bmi-docs] for the [ERA5][ERA5] dataset.
-This package uses the [CDS API][cds-api] to download the ERA5 dataset and wraps the dataset with BMI for data control and query (currently support 3 dimensional ERA5 dataset).
+This package uses the [CDS API][cds-api] to download the ERA5 dataset and wraps the dataset with BMI for data control and query.
+It currently supports 3-dimensional ERA5 datasets defined with dimensions as [valid_time, latitude, longitude].

 This package is not implemented for people to use but is the key element to convert the ERA5 dataset into a data component ([pymt_era5][pymt_era5]) for the [PyMT][pymt-docs]